RASR: Retrieval-Augmented Super Resolution for Practical Reference-based Image Restoration: Introduction

 To address the limitations of SISR, Reference-based Super Resolution (RefSR) has emerged as a compelling alternative.
 By leveraging auxiliary high-quality reference images that share semantic or structural similarity with the LR input, RefSR methods \cite{c2matching, datsr, lmr} can transfer realistic textures and recover intricate visual details that SISR models alone typically fail to reconstruct.
 Despite their potential, existing RefSR approaches typically rely on manually curated target-reference image pairs, an assumption that severely limits their scalability and real-world applicability.
 In practice, users rarely have access to such perfectly paired references at inference time, and how to efficiently acquire suitable reference images remains an underexplored challenge.

-In this work, we propose Retrieval-Augmented Super Resolution (RASR), a new and practical RefSR paradigm that removes the need for manual reference pairing.
-Given only an arbitrary LR input, RASR automatically retrieves semantically relevant HR images from a large-scale reference database, enabling flexible and scalable RefSR deployment.
-Importantly, we observe that in many real-world scenarios, high-quality reference databases are naturally available or can be pre-defined.
-For example, in specific visual environments such as zoos, museums, or exhibitions, it is often feasible to pre-collect reference images of common subjects—such as animals, artifacts, or artworks—which can then be reused across different user inputs.
-In such closed or category-specific domains, RASR becomes particularly advantageous, offering a practical solution for enhancing photos captured in these contexts.
+In this work, we propose Retrieval-Augmented Super Resolution (RASR), a practical RefSR paradigm that eliminates manual reference pairing.
+Given any LR input, RASR automatically retrieves semantically relevant HR images from a reference database, enabling flexible deployment.
+High-quality reference databases are often naturally available or can be pre-collected in closed or category-specific domains (e.g., zoos or museums), making RASR particularly effective.
+To support research, we introduce RASR-Flickr30, the first benchmark with per-category reference galleries for open-world, dynamic retrieval.
+We also present RASRNet, a retrieval-to-generation baseline integrating a semantic retriever and a diffusion-based generator built on pretrained SISR-Diffusion backbones with semantic conditioning via ControlNet~\cite{controlnet}.
+By leveraging global semantic features rather than patch matching, RASRNet produces robust, perceptually faithful reconstructions under diverse degradations, producing realistic, detailed textures.

-To support research in this new direction, we introduce RASR-Flickr30, the first benchmark dataset explicitly designed for RASR.
-Unlike prior datasets with fixed target-reference pairs, RASR-Flickr30 provides per-category reference galleries, enabling open-world and dynamic retrieval (see Fig.~\ref{fig:dataset-all}).
-This design better reflects practical use cases, where reference collections are organized by semantic class and retrieval must adapt to the content of the input image.
-Furthermore, we present RASRNet, a strong retrieval-to-generation baseline for RASR.
-It integrates: (1) A semantic retriever that efficiently selects relevant high-resolution references based on class-level similarity; and (2) A diffusion-based RefSR generator, built upon pretrained SISR-Diffusion backbones and augmented with semantic conditioning via ControlNet~\cite{controlnet}.
-Unlike patch-based methods, our model leverages global semantic features from references, yielding robust and perceptually faithful reconstructions under diverse degradations.
-Our method is extensively validated through experiments and consistently produces more realistic and detailed textures (e.g., Fig. \ref{fig:teaser}).

-Our contributions are as follows: \begin{itemize} \item We propose Retrieval-Augmented Super Resolution, a new paradigm that expands RefSR applicability by enabling flexible reference retrieval.

-\item We present RASR-Flickr30, the first retrieval-augmented SR dataset, built with per-category reference databases that support dynamic and context-aware retrieval.

-\item We introduce RASRNet, a new method that outperforms SISR baselines and showcases the potential of reference retrieval in real-world super-resolution tasks.
+Our contributions are as follows: 1) We propose Retrieval-Augmented Super Resolution, a new paradigm that enables flexible reference retrieval and broadens RefSR applicability; 2) We present RASR-Flickr30, the first retrieval-augmented SR dataset with per-category reference databases for dynamic, context-aware retrieval; 3) We introduce RASRNet, a method that surpasses SISR baselines and demonstrates the potential of retrieval in real-world super-resolution.